 - Develop intercultural competencies

-- Minimum of one year post-graduate work experience
+- Minimum of two years of post-graduate work experience

 - High English proficiency (IELTS 6,5 points)

 - Funding for tuition fee and ~800 Euro/month for living costs

 - A global mindset

 This module aims to introduce students to business analytics concepts required to understand contemporary business challenges.
 Analytical techniques will be applied to assess and resolve some of the complex challenges faced by business professionals in global industries.